mvolkmann/blog/src/swift/xctest.md

    For tear down that can throw, override the `tearDownWithError` method.

 1. Add test methods whose names begin with "test".

+   A new instance of the `XCTestCase` subtype is created before running each of these methods, so it is not possible for them to share state.
+   This is good because it prevents a test method from being effected by previous runs of other test methods.

+   A good pattern to follow in test methods is "given, when, then".
+   The "given" part establish the conditions to be tested.
+   The "when" part takes some action to be tested.
+   The "then" part makes assertions that should not be true.

 1. Make assertions by calling the `XCTAssert{kind}` functions.